canseclab/Edge-Security-for-Smart-City-application/README.md

 ## Edge Server & User Side
 There are KGC, EC, and ED on the edge server, and file a.properties ,AES.java ,credentials.json , GUI.java at the user side.
-Because we wanted to test easily, We did not separate the user from the edge.
+Because we wanted to test easily, we did not separate the user from the edge.
 Please refer to the folder "GUI" if you need to separate them.

 ### Before Start